-ACAUTION Forcing the mixture adjustment screws tight will damage the needle and seat.
-Turn them in only until light tension can be felt.
+Forcing the mixture adjustment screws tight will damage the needle and seat.
+Turn them in only until light ten-

 6. When carburetor is installed on set, make final idle and main mixture adjustments as described in the Carburetor Fuel Mixture Adjustments section.